Field Ants Identification Guide

 Ongoing Protection

-Most ant control products remain effective for approximately 90 days.
-We return quarterly to retreat the perimeter and inspect for new mound activity.
-Field ants from neighboring properties may attempt to establish new colonies in your lawn, so ongoing monitoring and treatment prevents re-infestation.
+Most ant control products remain effective for about four months.
+We return three times per year to retreat the perimeter and inspect for new mound activity.
+Field ants from neighboring properties may try to establish new colonies in your lawn, so ongoing monitoring and treatment prevents re-infestation.

 If you notice new mound activity between scheduled visits, contact us.
 We’ll return at no additional charge to address the issue.